-CCI’s investment team comprises four full-time portfolio managers plus four full-time analysts and several part-time researchers, collectively encompassing multiple PhDs.
+CCI’s investment team comprises four full-time portfolio managers plus seven full-time analysts and several part-time researchers, collectively encompassing multiple PhDs.
 CCI’s Investment Committee and Compliance Committee is chaired by the experienced funds management and superannuation executive, Ms Melda Donnelly, who is supported by Mr Bob Henricks.
-Mr Alex Wise is a third independent member of the Compliance Committee.
+Mr Alex Wise is a third member of the Compliance Committee.
 CCI and Smarter Money Investments also have an extensive Product & Sales Team comprising a further four fill-time professionals, led by Gary Walsh, Head of Asset Origination.
 Senior executive bios for the investment, operations, finance and risk teams are are enclosed below.

 Melda Donnelly, Chair, Coolabah